Kike Sola: Athletic Bilbao

-In summer 2013, Sola joined Athletic Bilbao on a five-year contract with a €30 million buyout clause – he had already played youth football with the club, from ages 12–17.
-After spending four months recovering from injury he scored his first goal on 26 January 2014, closing the scoresheet in a 5–1 away win over former side Osasuna.
+In summer 2013, Sola joined Athletic Bilbao on a five-year contract with a €30 million buyout clause – he had already played youth football with the club, from ages 12 to 17.
+After spending four months recovering from injury he scored his first goal on 26 January 2014, closing the 5–1 away defeat of former side Osasuna.

 Sola played sparingly for the Lions, remaining an unused substitute as they lost the 2015 final of the Copa del Rey to FC Barcelona.
 Against the same opponent, in that year's Supercopa de España, he came in the 80th minute of the second leg at the Camp Nou and, within seven minutes was given a red card for a foul on Javier Mascherano; his team nonetheless won 5–1 on aggregate for his first major honour.

 In December 2015, Sola scored in each leg of Athletic's 8–0 aggregate win over Real Balompédica Linense in the domestic cup.
 The following 15 January he moved abroad for a second time, joining English Football League Championship leaders Middlesbrough on a temporary basis until the end of the campaign and teaming up with several compatriots at the club, among them manager Aitor Karanka.
-His first appearance occurred on 6 February, as he started and played the first half of the 1–1 home draw against Blackburn Rovers.
+His first appearance occurred on 6 February, as he started and played the first half of the 1–1 home draw with Blackburn Rovers.

 On 31 August 2016, Sola joined Getafe CF on a season-long loan.
-However, late into the following transfer window, that deal was cancelled and he moved to fellow second division side Numancia in another temporary deal.
+However, late into the following transfer window, that deal was cancelled and he moved to fellow second-division side Numancia in another temporary deal.

 During his four-year spell at the San Mamés Stadium, Sola was rarely used.
 On 1 June 2018, citing a "lack of motivation", the 32-year-old retired from football.

 International career

-Sola won his first and only cap in the Spain under-21 team on 25 March 2008, playing the second half of the 5–0 home defeat of Kazakhstan for the 2009 UEFA European Championship qualifiers after replacing Bojan Krkić.
+Sola won his only cap for the Spain under-21 team on 25 March 2008, playing the second half of the 5–0 home win against Kazakhstan for the 2009 UEFA European Championship qualifiers after replacing Bojan Krkić.